 Public & Procurement

-Led by Jason Coppel QC in MK Law Solicitors Ltd v Lord Chancellor All ER (D) 161 (May).
+- Led by Jason Coppel KC in MK Law Solicitors Ltd v Lord Chancellor All ER (D) 161 (May).
 This case concerned a decision made by the Legal Aid Agency in the fall out from its abandonment of the “two tier” policy.
-Zoe was also led by Peter Oldham QC in a similar commercial judicial review challenge.
+Zoe was also led by Peter Oldham KC in a similar commercial judicial review challenge.

-Led by Clive Sheldon QC in R (Logan) v Havering LBC EWHC 3193 (Admin) which concerned the council tax support scheme and whether it was discriminatory on grounds of age or disability.
+- Led by Clive Sheldon KC in R (Logan) v Havering LBC EWHC 3193 (Admin) which concerned the council tax support scheme and whether it was discriminatory on grounds of age or disability.